saxena-siddharth/Credit-Card-Fraud-Analysis/README.md

 Exploratory Data Analysis

-We then followed with XGBoost where we used both train-validation split and cross-validation to evaluate the model's effectiveness to predict class, wherein achieved AUC score 0.974 for validation set and 0.93 for the cross-validation set.
+We then followed with XGBoost where we used both train-validation split and cross-validation to evaluate the model's effectiveness to predict class.
 We also performed random forest to test the accuracy of the train and test dataset.